akkocah/petclinic-microservices/README.md

 git push
 ```

-- Check the Ansible dynamic inventory for `dev` environment.
+- Configure `test-creating-qa-automation-infrastructure` job and replace the existing script with the one below in order to check the Ansible dynamic inventory for `dev` environment.

 ```bash
 APP_NAME="Petclinic"